 All you do:

-- Spread vegetables on a foil-lined cookie sheet and roast for 20 minutes until they are tender and slightly caramelized.
+- Roast for 20 minutes until they are tender and slightly caramelized.

 - While the squash mixture is cooking, combine the diced tomatoes and onions.
 Add 1 tablespoon of cilantro.
 Set aside to be used as salsa.